Not sure where to start?

 Am I eligible for both spousal maintenance and child support?

-How long do I need to pay spouse maintenance?
+How long do I need to pay spousal maintenance?

-Importantly, if your former partner remarries, you are no longer required to pay spouse maintenance.
+Importantly, if your former partner remarries, you are no longer required to pay spouse maintenance from then.